Leafspring AFO

 A Leaf Spring AFO is a slimline AFO that is characterised by a thin strut located at the rear of the leg that extends behind the ankle joint and along the bottom of the foot.

-It is generally made from plastic or carbon fibre and has an amount of flexibility and spring to assist the wearer in their gait while allowing for a more natural walking style.
 A correctly prescribed posterior leaf spring AFO will allow some plantarflexion on heel contact, which is important for a smooth and natural gait, but is stiff enough to provide dorsiflexion assistance during the swing phase.

 The difference between a leaf spring and the other AFOs is where the trim lines sit.
 The trim lines of a Leaf Spring AFO are very slim as some flexibility in the material is needed to utilise energy return and propulsion.